 - screaming or crying out involuntarily

-- losing control of your bladder and bowels either during
+- losing control of your bladder and bowels either during or after the seizure

 - passing out and waking up feeling confused or sleepy

 Typically, someone who has a generalized tonic-clonic seizure will stiffen and fall during the tonic stage.
 Their limbs and face will appear to jerk rapidly as their muscles convulse.